What inspires you/your company?

 Tell us about some of your recent product collaborations

-Our recent collaboration with Stone hill Taylor for the St. Kate Arts Hotel in Minneapolis resulted in one of the most unique patterns that we have developed.
+Our recent collaboration with Stone Hill Taylor for the St. Kate Arts Hotel in Milwaukee resulted in one of the most unique patterns that we have developed.
 This was a great collaboration between artist, design team, and manufacturer.
 We would love to do it again soon!

 What is the collaboration process like with clients?